Your trusted partner in cosmetic care abroad

 Risks and Safety of Eyelid Surgery

-• Temporary dry eyes or increased tearing, usually resolving within weeks
+• Temporary dry eyes or increased tearing, usually resolving within weeks2

 • Minor lid asymmetry that may require observation or touch-up

-• Difficulty fully closing the eyes temporarily, especially after upper lid surgery
+• Difficulty fully closing the eyes temporarily, especially after upper lid surgery2,3

 • Infection at the incision site (uncommon with proper sterile technique)